 Not only can you live with arthritis and other rheumatologic conditions, but you can also live well with them.
 There are many things you can do to reduce the severity of your symptoms.

-Here are a 14 suggestions to help you become active in the management of your disease.
-Try them out - we think you will be surprised at how much your quality of life and well-being will improve.
+Here are 14 suggestions to help you become active in the management of your disease.
+Try them – we think you will be surprised at how much your quality of life and well-being will improve.

 1. Listen to your body, and don't wait to see your doctor.

 Excessive pain, stiffness and swelling are not necessarily a part of growing older.
 If you experience these unexplained symptoms in or around a joint, muscle, skin or other part of your body for more than two weeks, you need to see a doctor.
 Make sure you get a specific diagnosis.
 There are many different types of arthritis and other rheumatologic conditions, and each may be treated differently.